Part of Introduction to Cash Back Credit Cards Series

 Discover it Cash Back

-- January through March: grocery stores, Walgreens and CVS
+- January through March: grocery stores, fitness clubs and gym memberships

-- April through June: gas stations, wholesale clubs and select streaming services
+- April through June: gas stations and Target

 - July through September: restaurants and PayPal

-- October through December: Amazon.com, Target.com and Walmart.com
+- October through December: Amazon.com and digital wallet purchases

 Discover cardholders must activate their quarterly rotating categories before they can earn the higher cash back on purchases, but activation is relatively easy.
 Just watch for an email reminder or log in to your Discover online account, then click or tap the button that activates your categories.

-Discover does not offer a sign-up bonus, but as the name implies, Discover will match all cash back you earn at the end of your first year as a cardholder—so make sure to activate those categories each quarter.
+Discover does not offer a sign-up bonus, but Discover will match all cash back you earn at the end of your first year as a cardholder—so make sure to activate those categories each quarter.

 The bottom line